 Furthermore, with a backpack, there is no dragging luggage over rough cobblestone lanes or awkwardly hefting bags up steps.
-There is no question: a backpack is the best bag for Europe travel and worldwide destinations.
+There is no question: a backpack is the best bag for European travel and we believe most destinations worldwide.

-Pro Tip: If, after weighing the pros and cons of a Backpack vs Suitcase, you have concluded that a suitcase is more fitting for your travels, keep in mind that a quality suitcase is essential!
+Pro Tip: If, after weighing the pros and cons of a Backpack vs Suitcase, you have concluded that a suitcase is the travel gear that is most fitting for your vacations, keep in mind that a quality suitcase is essential!
 We recommend buying from one of the most reputable brands, like Tumi or Samsonite.

 Types Of Backpacking Suitcases

 I already owned a travel backpack, which I had purchased in the year 2000 for my very first European trip.
 Although I was tempted to upgrade to one of the newer models outfitted with more modern features, I love my backpack…and I am not ready to give it up.
-It was the best luggage for travel in Europe in 2000 – and I was confident it would work for our ‘Round the World trip, too.
+It was the best luggage for travel in Europe in 2000 – and I was confident it would work for our nomadic lives now.